AndreKelling/mapple/README.md

 This plugin is for showing a list of clients.
 You can output a google map with marker and a table as a list of all clients.
+You can tag clients and show a search and filter bar.
+This Plugin does not need jQuery!

 ![Output of Map and Table](/../screenshots/screenshots/fe-output.jpg?raw=true "Output of Map and Table on the Front End")